Do you Need Flooring Underlayment?

-Most flooring requires underlayment to cover imperfections in the subfloor, reduce sound and provide other benefits specific to each type of floor covering.
+Most flooring materials need underlayment to cover imperfections in the subfloor, reduce sound and provide other benefits specific to each type of floor covering.
 It may not be sexy, but it is essential!
-Choosing the right underlay product is important to getting a completed project you’ll really be happy with, but it is one that many homeowners don’t give much thought to.
+Choosing the right underlay for each specific flooring material is an important step but one that many homeowners don’t give much thought to.

 This guide will help you achieve the results you want whether you install the underlayment and flooring yourself or hire a contractor.